 - Is there a dress code I should know about?

 - There is a dress code for churches and basilicas.
 Shoulders and knees must be covered; shorts, miniskirts, and sleeveless shirts are not permitted.
-It is recommended that you not take large bags or backpacks on tours that include churches as storage accommodations are not usually available.
+It is also recommended that you not take large bags or backpacks on tours that include churches as you may not be permitted to enter and storage accommodations are not usually available.

 - What if there is bad weather?